tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/操作指南/访问管理/可授权资源类型_intl_en.md

-Game Server Engine (GSE) supports resource-level permissions, which means that for certain GSE operations, you can control when users are allowed to perform them, or which specific resources that users are allowed to use.
+Game Server Elastic-scaling (GSE) supports resource-level permissions, which means that for certain GSE operations, you can control when users are allowed to perform them, or which specific resources that users are allowed to use.
 The following will describe the types of resources for which GSE allows permissions.

 >?Resource-level permissions specify which resources users can operate on.